mdefy/ngx-markdown-editor/README.md

 public toolbarItems: NgxMdeItemDef[] = [newToggleBoldItem, 'toggleItalic', ...];
 ```

-> One side note at this point: if you want to change the keyboard shortcuts of a lot of built-in items you may also do this inside the `options: MarkdownEditorOptions` input property with `options.shortcuts = {...}`.
-This is a decent alternative as you can specify many keybindings in a single object. **Attention**: Shortcuts defined in `options.shortcuts` will override shortcuts specified in `toolbarItems`.

 ### 3. Create your own item

 This is very similar to configuring an existing item.
 Example: